Jason Thomson: Dunfermline (loan)

 On 7 July 2011, Thomson Joined Dunfermline on a six-month loan deal.
 He made his debut on the opening day of the season against St Mirren at East End Park and scored his first goal for the club against Kilmarnock on 10 September.
 He had played every game for the club until Dunfermline played parent club Hearts and he was unable to play due to a gentlemans agreement.
 Thomson admitted he would be happy to make his loan deal permanent as he was delighted to be playing regular first team football.
 At the start of November Thomson suffered a groin injury.
 It had been suspected he had played his last game for the club with his loan deal expiring at the start of January, however he returned from injury in Dunfermline's game against St Johnstone on Christmas Eve.
 Despite wanting to stay, on 29 December Dunfermline revealed they had not extended his loan spell and he returned to Hearts.

 Raith Rovers

 On 2 March 2012, Thomson joined Scottish First Division side Raith Rovers on loan until the end of the season.
 He made his debut the following day, playing the full match in a 5–0 win over Greenock Morton.
 Thomson moved to Raith on a permanent basis at the end of the season.

 On 6 April 2014, Thomson captained Raith Rovers as they defeated Rangers 1–0 at Easter Road to win the Scottish Challenge Cup.
 At the end of the 2017–18 season he left Raith Rovers.

 Arbroath

 In May 2018, Thomson signed for Scottish League One club Arbroath.
 In his first season at Arbroath, the club won the League One title, and ahead of the new season in the Scottish Championship, Thomson signed a new contract until the end of the 2020–21 season.

 Kelty Hearts

-Thomson signed for Kelty Hearts in September 2022.
+Thomson signed for Kelty Hearts in September 2022 and extended his contract with the club at the end of the season.

+On 12 May 2024, Thomson announced his retirement, bringing an end to his playing career.

+Arbroath (second spell)

+On 14 February 2025, Thomson came out of retirement, penning a short-term deal with former club Arbroath until the end of the season.